Search by Keyword

 Having edited out the first of two measures originally intended for the beginning of the song, the introduction ends up consisting of only one measure of ringing quarter notes in D major.
 The song continues to alternate between major in the verses to minor in the refrains, this being reflected also in the introduction.
 But because the first measure was dropped, we don’t experience the minor flavor of the song until the refrain appears for the first time.

 Concerning the major/minor alternation in this song, this texturing has occurred in The Beatles catalog before, such as in “Things We Said Today.”
 This time around, however, we begin the song in a major key, as if to depict this unnamed man as serene and content despite the disparaging attitude of others who notice him.
 When the refrain comes around, we then switch to a minor key, denoting his undeniable loneliness as he “sees the sun going down.”
-The earlier song, as what is much more common in alternating minor/major music, begins minor and switches to major later in the song.
+The earlier song, as is much more common in alternating minor/major music, begins minor and switches to major later in the song.
 This is just one more feature that makes “The Fool On The Hill” a unique composition.

-This single-measure introduction consists of only Paul’s piano playing quarter-note chords with the only accompaniment being his overdubbed recorder and flutes.
+This single-measure introduction consists of Paul’s piano playing quarter-note chords with the only accompaniment being his overdubbed recorder and flutes.
 This is followed by the seven-measure first verse, which brings in his single-tracked lead vocal and simple flute phrases during the first four measures.
 John and George’s harmonica chording subtly appears in the fifth through seventh measures, this being the only instrumentation used in the song so far.

 The first five-measure refrain then suddenly appears in mid-phrase as the vocals become double-tracked and the key changes to minor.
-The title of the song appears for the first time as an introduction to the refrain as does Ringo with a scant maraca sound keeping the beat and finger cymbals accenting twice per measure.
+The title of the song appears for the first time as an introduction to the refrain, as does Ringo with a scant maraca sound keeping the beat and finger cymbals accenting twice per measure.
 The recorder and flutes play slow passages to accompany Paul’s vocal melody line as the bass appears quietly in the background.
 Ringo breaks his 4/4 pattern on maracas in the fourth measure with a violent shaking crescendo to usher in the switch back to a major key in the final measure.
 The harmonicas disappear during the refrain until the final measure where they reappear to add an unusual texture to the arrangement.
 The recorder and flutes play a simple but engaging melody line in this final measure as an acoustic guitar finally appears in the distance.
-Paul’s piano, or course, continues throughout the refrain as it does as a constant timekeeper for the entire song.
+Paul’s piano, of course, continues throughout the refrain functioning as a constant timekeeper for the entire song.

 The second verse is also seven measures long and reverts back to single tracked vocals along with the general instrumentation of the first verse but with various differences.
 Simple acoustic guitar phrases are heard in the second half of the first three measures, while the flutes play melodic lines a little more complex than in the first verse.
 In measures five through seven, the harmonicas reappear and the flutes harmonize at a higher register.
 The repeat of the refrain is identical to the first in arrangement and instrumentation except for the more detailed flute arrangement, especially the melodic run in the fifth and final measure.